 An exploration of the challenges that Ruby faces today, combined with ideas regarding how we can change things for the better.
 We'll talk about the language, its ecosystem and its community.
 While on this bold adventure we'll plot a course towards Ruby 4.0 - a mystical and magical Ruby release that would ensure Ruby's dominance to infinity and beyond!
 Oh, and did I mention we'll have a ton fun while doing so?
 We'll most certainly do!

-Quentin is the CEO of Clever Cloud: a Platform that allows to run java, scala, ruby, node.js, php, python or go applications, with auto scaling and auto healing features.
-He studies lots of applications, code, practice, and extract some talks and advises.
-Regular speaker, he’s focused to help developers to deliver quickly and happily good applications.
+Quentin ADAM is the CEO of Clever Cloud: a Platform as a Service company allowing you to run java, scala, ruby, node.js, php, python or go applications, with auto scaling and auto healing features.
+This position allows him to study lots of applications, code, practice, and extract some talks and advises.
+Regular speaker at various tech conferences, he’s focused to help developers to deliver quickly and happily good applications.

 Ruby on Rails developer and team lead in Svitla Systems, OOAD lover, now searching inspiration in functional programming.
 Elixir is a growing technology which claims to be a Rails-killer, or at least competitor, so my quest for a Holy Grail in programming has lead me here, and who knows what that will end up with?